degu89/triangleShortPath/ASSUMPTIONS.md

-Each element, is a positive integer number (it should be work also for negative numbers ) The path always begins from the first upside element and end in one of the last line elements
+Each element, is a positive integer number (it should be work also for negative numbers ) The path always begins from the first upside element and end in one of the last line elements The total cost is less then max integer (2147483647)